-As a first mover during the nascent stages of the country's renewable energy history, the Company's maiden project, the 10.046 Megawatt-peak ("MWp") Pampanga Solar Power Project Phase I ("RASLAG-1") was the second solar project to be awarded by the Department of Energy ("DOE") eligibility for Round 1 of the Philippines' Feed-in-Tariff scheme for the Solar technology (the "FIT-1") in 2015.
-Its second project, the 13.141 MWp Pampanga Solar Power Project Phase II ("RASLAG-2") has likewise achieved an enviable milestone-it was the first solar project in the country to have been declared eligible by the DOE for the Solar FIT Round 2 (the "FIT-2").
+As a first mover during the nascent stages of the country's renewable energy history, the Company's maiden project, the 10.046 MWp Pampanga Solar Power Project Phase I ("RASLAG-1") was the second solar project to be awarded by the Department of Energy ("DOE") eligibility for FIT-1 in 2015.
+Its second project, the 13.141 MWp Pampanga Solar Power Project Phase II ("RASLAG-2") likewise achieved a milestone for being the one of the first solar projects in the country to have been declared by the DOE as eligible for FIT-2.

 Pursuant to the Republic Act 9513 or the Renewable Energy Act of 2008 (the "RE Law") and related issuances, the FIT scheme grants early adopters of renewable technologies the right to contract with the Government of the Philippines for twenty (20) years at a tariff structure that starts with a high base tariff and an escalation mechanism that protects investors from sudden volatility in inflation and foreign exchange.
-This offtake scheme is on top of numerous fiscal and non-fiscal incentives also contemplated in the RE Law, including, but not limited to, zero import duties, zero-rated VAT, preferential real property taxes, and a seven-year income tax holiday.
+This offtake scheme is on top of various fiscal and non-fiscal incentives also contemplated in the RE Law, including, but not limited to, zero import duties, zero-rated VAT, preferential real property taxes, and a seven-year income tax holiday.
 As one of the foremost beneficiaries of both rounds of the Solar FIT, RASLAG was able to secure long-term contracts that would last almost the entire design lives of its first two utility-scale power projects as well as effectively attained sovereign guarantee on the health of its projects' investment returns.

-Both FIT projects, with an aggregate capacity of 23.187 MWp, were erected in adjacent lots in Brgy.
-Suclaban, Mexico City, Pampanga, with a size totaling 26.29 hectares.
-RASLAG had engaged top-tier multinational engineering and manufacturing companies Conergy and Schema Konsult for the construction of RASLAG-1 and Conergy and Solenergy for the construction of RASLAG-2, both through an engineering, procurement and construction- ("EPC") basis, and construction of both plants were completed within six (6) months upon signing of the respective EPC contracts.
+The FIT-eligible RASLAG-1 and RASLAG-2, with an aggregate capacity of 23.187 MWp, are located on adjacent parcels of land owned by the Company in Brgy.
+Suclaban, Mexico City, Pampanga, with a total size of 26.29 hectares.
+The Company engaged as independent third party EPC contractors top-tier multinational engineering and manufacturing companies Conergy and Schema Konsult for the construction of RASLAG-1 and Conergy and Solenergy for the construction of RASLAG-2, both through an engineering, procurement and construction ("EPC") arrangement, and construction of both plants were completed within six (6) months from signing of their respective EPC contracts.

-As of the date of this Prospectus, construction is ongoing for the Company's third venture, the 18.011 MWp Pampanga Solar Power Project Phase III ("RASLAG-3").
-The Company has once again engaged Solenergy for the EPC of the project.
-Land acquisition and permitting have been successfully accomplished, the project has achieved financial close, and the Notice-to-Proceed ("NTP") to commence construction has been awarded to the EPC contractor last July 2021.
-Completion of RASLAG-3 will almost double the installed capacity of the Company to 41.198 MWp and it is expected to be operational by first quarter of 2022.
+As of the date of this Prospectus, the construction of the Company's third project, the 18.011 MWp Pampanga Solar Power Project Phase III ("RASLAG-3") is at the advanced stage.
+The EPC contractor for the construction is Solenergy.
+RASLAG-3 is expected to be operational by May 2022 and will almost double the installed generation capacity of the Company to 41.198 MWp.

-RASLAG-3 is situated in a 12.80-hectare property in Brgy.
+RASLAG-3 is situated on a 12.80-hectare property of the Company in Brgy.
 Bical, Mabalacat and Brgy.
 San Jose, Magalang, Pampanga.
-Economies of scale, global solar photovoltaic ("PV") costs, and more efficient design and technologies have allowed the Company to develop RASLAG-3 at almost half the per-MW-cost of RASLAG-1 and RASLAG-2 and to require almost half the land per-MW.
-These major factors allow RASLAG to achieve similar investment returns to RASLAG-1 and RASLAG-2 with significantly lower offtake tariffs.
+Economies of scale, improving solar photovoltaic ("PV") costs, and more efficient design and technologies have allowed the Company to develop RASLAG-3 at almost half the per-MW-cost of RASLAG-1 and RASLAG-2 and to require only about half the land per-MW.
+These cost and efficiency factors are expected to enable RASAG-3 to achieve investment returns that are nearly similar to those for RASLAG-1 and RASLAG-2 even with significantly lower offtake tariffs.